vmware-tanzu/community-edition/CONTRIBUTING.md

 # Tanzu Community Edition

-First of all, thank you for investing your time in contributing to Tanzu Community Edition (TCE).
+First of all, thank you for investing your time in contributing to Tanzu Community Edition.
 These guidelines will help you get started.
 Please note that we require a [Contributor License Agreement](#contributor-license-agreement) signed in order to accept most contributions.

 ## Building from source

-This section describes how to build TCE from source.
+This section describes how to build Tanzu Community Edition from source.
 Build and test is driven by our [Makefile](Makefile).
 Commands meant to be used directly by developers feature help text.
 You can see this by running `make help`.

 ### Fetch the source